WatershedArts/Footfall/ReadMe.md

 You will need a few extra packages to build the RPi application.
 Copy the getrepos.sh file and place it inside the addons folder of your openFrameworks folder.
 Run the script by navigating to the addons folder and entering the following command into Terminal `./getrepos.sh`.
 This will pull down the require packages.

-There are two versions of Footfall, one for armv6l and one for armv7l.
+There are three versions of Footfall.

+* 1 x Armv6l for Raspberry Pi 1 running Wheezy
+* 2 x Armv7l for Raspberry Pi 2 running Jessie

 Move the Application directory from the Repo into openFrameworks/apps/myApps/